Damodar Dharmananda Kosambi: Post-TIFR days

 His exit from the TIFR gave Kosambi the opportunity to concentrate on his research in ancient Indian history culminating in his book, The Culture and Civilisation of Ancient India, which was published in 1965 by Routledge, Kegan & Paul.
 The book was translated into German, French and Japanese and was widely acclaimed.
 He also utilised his time in archaeological studies, and contributed in the field of statistics and number theory.
 His article on numismatics was published in February 1965 in Scientific American.

 Due to the efforts of his friends and colleagues, in June 1964, Kosambi was appointed as a Scientist Emeritus of the Council of Scientific and Industrial Research (CSIR) affiliated with the Maharashtra Vidnyanvardhini in Pune.
 He pursued many historical, scientific and archaeological projects (even writing stories for children).
 But most works he produced in this period could not be published during his lifetime.

+Death

-Kosambi died of myocardial infarction in the early hours of 29 June 1966, after being declared generally fit by his family doctor on the previous day.
+Kosambi, aged 58, died due to a myocardial infarction in the early hours of June 29, 1966, despite being declared generally fit by his family doctor the day before.

 He was posthumously decorated with the Hari Om Ashram Award by the government of India's University Grant Commission in 1980.

 His friend A.L.
 Basham, a well-known indologist, wrote in his obituary: